zudochkin/awesome-newsletters/README.md

 * [Startup Digest](https://www.startupdigest.com/reading-lists).
 Curated reading materials from around the world, customized by your interests.
 * A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
 [This Week in Domains](http://www.thisweekindomains.com/)
 * [Remotive Tips](https://remoteworking.curated.co/).
 A hand picked round-up of the best productivity & remote work links twice a month.
 [Archive](https://remoteworking.curated.co/issues).
+* [My Morning Routine](http://mymorningroutine.com/).
+My Morning Routine is an independent online magazine that brings you a brand new, inspiring morning routine every Wednesday.

 ## Etc.